TRASIMENO MUSIC FESTIVAL

 • Day 14 | Saturday 4 July

-We begin our day with a convivial visit to the home of distinguished artist (and Academy Travel tour leader) Neil Moore.
-Since 1988, Neil has made his home and studio in the historic borgo of Colle del Marchese and today he’ll recount the story of restoring his medieval tower-house.
+We begin our day with a convivial visit to the distinguished artist, and Academy Travel tour leader, Neil Moore.
+Since 1988, Neil has made his home in the historic borgo of Colle del Marchese in the foothills of the Martani mountains and today he’ll recount the story of restoring his medieval tower-house.
 Neil will then accompany us on an excursion to the fortified medieval town of Montefalco, whose panoramic views have led to its nickname as ‘the Balcony of Umbria.’
-Our tour will include a visit to the Church of San Francesco to see the captivating fresco cycle by Benozzo Gozzoli.
+Our tour will include a visit to the Church of San Francesco to see the captivating fresco cycle by Benozzo Gozzoli, which includes ‘snapshots’ of Montefalco - little changed since Gozzoli captured it in the mid-15th century.
 Neil will bring his professional insights to these works, making connections between them and the famous Magi frescoes in Palazzo Medici-Riccardi in Florence.
-After a traditional Umbrian lunch, and the chance to sample the distinctive local wine made from the Sagrantino grape unique to this region, we’ll return to Spoleto in the mid-afternoon, in time to freshen up before the next festival concert (venue and time to be confirmed).
+After a traditional Umbrian lunch, and the chance to sample the distinctive local wine made from the local Sagrantino grape, we’ll return to Spoleto in the mid-afternoon, in time to freshen up before the next festival concert (venue and time to be confirmed).
 Overnight Spoleto (B, L)

 • Day 15 | Sunday 5 July